MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-logging-email-interactions-in-the-database.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Interaction Template Setup**, and then choose the related link.
 2. On the **General** FastTab, in the **E-Mails** field, select a template.
 For this walkthrough, select **EMAIL**.
 Choose the **OK** button.
 For more information, see [Managing Interactions With Contacts](marketing-interactions.md).
 3. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Marketing Setup**, and then choose the related link.
-4. Expand the **E-Mail Logging** FastTab and in the **Autodiscovery E-mail Address** field, enter the email address of a user in your company who has an email account on a Microsoft Exchange Server.
+4. Expand the **E-Mail Logging** FastTab, and in the **Autodiscovery E-mail Address** field, enter the email address of a user in your company who has an email account on a Microsoft Exchange Server.
 5. In the **Queue Folder Path** field, choose the **AssistEdit** button.
 The **Exchange Public Folders** window opens.
 6. Select a folder name for your public folder, and on the **Home** tab, choose **Get Subfolders**.
 Navigate to the queue folder that you created in Outlook.
 7. In the **Storage Folder Path** field, choose the **AssistEdit** button.
 Navigate to the storage folder that you created in Outlook.